emekaokoli/scratch-api/README.md

     └── normalizeResponse.js # normalizes api output in a better format.
     └── responseOk.js # outputs request response.
     └── validate.js # validates and clean data coming in and going out of the db/json.
-    └── evaluateFilterForEntry.js # evaluates search params, check for types and returns the searched fields as requested.
 ```

 ## how to use